OpenCTI-Platform/docs/docs/administration/enterprise.md

 ### Priority Intelligence Requirement

-Priority Intelligence Requirements (PIRs) are gather and prioritize the most relevant and crucial information based on the user's focus, helping them analyze key insights needed for effective decision-making and risk assessment (please read [Priority Intelligence Requirement](../usage/pir.md)).
+Priority Intelligence Requirements (PIRs) gather and prioritize the most relevant and crucial information based on the user's focus, helping them analyze key insights needed for effective decision-making and risk assessment (please read [Priority Intelligence Requirement](../usage/pir.md)).

 ## More to come